MYNORTHWEST POLITICS

 More on the bill: Court scraps Tacoma City Council-backed renter’s measure for Nov. ballot

-Measure 1 — also known as the Tenant Bill of Rights — would create a defense against student/school year evictions and evictions between Nov.
+Measure 1 — also known as the Tenant Bill of Rights — creates a defense against student/school year evictions and evictions between Nov.
 1 and April 1.
 Additional protections for service members, seniors, families and others with protected status would also be created with the passage of this measure, including preventing evictions.

 Landlords would have to comply with health and safety laws before raising rent or evicting a tenant.
 Rental fees would be limited while landlords would also be required to provide two notices to increase rent and offer relocation assistance when the increase is 5% or more, according to the Pierce County’s official local voters’ pamphlet.